jsikyoon/ddocker/README.md

   ddocker commit <CONTAINER_NAME> <IMAGE_NAME>    Commit container
   ```

   - Almost commands on above list work similar to docker, but ```create``` makes container by searching not used resources on the cluster.
-Bellowed is example.
+Bellowed is an example.
 ```
 $ddocker create
 Service types.